NCDD Discussion List & List Ground Rules

 Also, a point of clarification to those who want to start conversations on the list about issues that are ripe for dialogue…

-The list is not intended as a forum for “online dialogue” about specific issues (the ins-and-outs of global warming, for example).
-With over 1,000 subscribers and very light moderation, the listserv is not the place to have productive discussions about specific issues like racism, gay marriage or climate change.
+The list is not intended as a forum for “online dialogue” about specific issues (the ins-and-outs of global warming or same-sex marriage, for example).
+With nearly 1,500 subscribers and very light moderation, the listserv is not the place to have productive discussions about specific issues like racism, gay marriage or climate change.
+Nor is that the focus on the list — we’re talking about dialogue and deliberation, not engaging in dialogue and deliberation about all kinds of public issues.

 Click here for a nice summary of one of the meatier discussions we’ve had on the NCDD Discussion list (about conservatives and D&D).